-- -noinfo Suppress writing of progress information to stderr. - -o outfile Write output to outname; use "-" to pipe output to stdout.
+-o outfile Write output to outname; use "-" to pipe output to stdout.
 The default is to create a new file by stripping the extension, if any, off of each input filename, and appending .ppm.
-If the generated filename already exists, a "-000" or "-001" ... suffix is appended.

 infile ...
 List of input files to process.